tanghao-xiaomi/docs/en/debugging_tools/GDB/GDB_debugging.md

 #### Debugging Strategy

-1. **Set a Watchpoint**: After starting GDB, set a write watchpoint on the variable using `watch my_global_variable` or `watch *<address_of_variable>`.
+1. Set a Watchpoint: After starting GDB, set a write watchpoint on the variable using `watch my_global_variable` or `watch *<address_of_variable>`.
-2. **Run and Wait**: Type `run` or `continue` to start or resume program execution.
+2. Run and Wait: Type `run` or `continue` to start or resume program execution.
 The program will pause immediately when the variable's value is modified.
-3. **Locate the Modifier**: GDB will report the old and new values of the variable and stop at the line of code that modified it.
+3. Locate the Modifier: GDB will report the old and new values of the variable and stop at the line of code that modified it.
 Use `bt` to view the call stack to find the code responsible for the change.

 ### Scenario 4: Analyzing Compiler-Optimized Variables